 void itm_write_i8(unsigned char port, signed char b); void itm_write_i16(unsigned char port, short b); void itm_write_i32(unsigned char port, long b); void itm_write_i64(unsigned char port, long long b); void itm_write_f32(unsigned char port, float f); void itm_write_f64(unsigned char port, double f); void itm_write_t0(unsigned char port, const char* text); void itm_write_tn(unsigned char port, const char* text, char e); void itm_write_log(unsigned char port, unsigned char severity, const char* source, const char* message);

 Using this simple API, you can write any kind of variables, logs and text, and visualize them as tables, line diagrams,...

-Adopting the impulse trace format
+Adopting the flux trace format

-The impulse trace format makes it simple to transfer your trace data into impulse.
-The format includes all required information, such as signal names, types and context, and is easily generated with the help of existing open-source multi-language trace emitters.
+The flux trace format makes it simple to transfer your trace data into impulse.
+The format includes all required information, such as signal names, types and context, and is easily generated with the help of existing open-source trace emitters.
 It supports multi-core tracing (trace data from multiple cores can be merged), and can be used on any connection.
 See A3 Trace format to get the full information.

 Implementing your own trace formats and attach to new hardware, communication interfaces or platforms

 impulse uses the eclipse extension mechanism consistently.
 It is designed to be extensible in an easy way, and composed to be adaptable to different environments and use cases..

 Implementing your own reader for a specific format is not a difficult job.
 What you need is some basic JS or Java knowledge and the following articles about extending impulse.